ibm-cloud-docs/hs-crypto/introduce-root-key-rotation.md

 | --- | --- |
 | Cryptoperiod management for keys | Key rotation limits how long your information is protected by a single key.
 By rotating your root keys at regular intervals, you also shorten the cryptoperiod of the keys.
 The longer the lifetime of an encryption key, the higher the probability for a security breach. |
 | Incident mitigation | If your organization detects a security issue, you can immediately rotate the key to mitigate or reduce costs that are associated with key compromise. |
-{: caption="Table 1.
-Describes the benefits of key rotation" caption-side="bottom"}
+{: caption="Describes the benefits of key rotation" caption-side="bottom"}

 Key rotation is treated in the NIST Special Publication 800-57, Recommendation for Key Management.
 To learn more, see [NIST SP 800-57 Pt.
 1 Rev. 5](https://csrc.nist.gov/publications/detail/sp/800-57-part-1/rev-5/final){: external}
 {: tip}